Early retirement explained

 - Financial stability: If you want to retire early, you’ll need to make sure you’re financially stable enough that it doesn’t greatly impact your lifestyle

 - Pension: The amount you’ll receive from your pension pot depends on the pension scheme you’re in, and your state pension depends on the number of qualifying years you’ve worked

 What is early retirement?

-Early retirement means finishing work when you’re younger than the official retirement age.
-The retirement age in the UK is currently 65 for both men and women.
-You can consider any time as early retirement if you retire before you’re 65 (or even later, as the pension age is increasing).
+Early retirement means finishing work when you’re younger than the state pension age.
+Although there’s no longer a forced retirement age in the UK, the age at which you can claim the state pension is currently 65 for both men and women.
+You can consider any time as early retirement if you retire before you’re 66 (or even later, as the state pension age is increasing).

 What should I consider if I want to retire early?

 When people think about retiring early, things that typically spring to mind are lying on the beach, enjoying golf, spending more time with family and other leisure activities.
 While this paints an enticing picture, it’s important to tick off an early retirement checklist so you can determine if you’re financially secure enough to retire early.

 The first thing you might want to do is calculate your income if you retire early, and can no longer rely on a salary.
 If you’ve planned ahead and created other sources of income aside from your pension, this will mean you’re likely to be more financially stable.
 Take every income stream into account, whether that’s your workplace pension (you may have more than one), savings, investments, and anything else.

 You’ll also need to calculate and plan out your budget.
 As you might predict, your expenditure will probably be different from when you were working.
 For example, you may be cutting costs incurred by travel and lunches, but your household utility bills may go up since you might be spending more time at home.